 Find out how to apply to the different Fast Stream schemes.

 The Fast Stream application process includes both online and face-to-face exercises.
-They test your suitability for the Fast Stream, reflecting the type of work done by Fast Streamers and the skills they use.
+They test your suitability for the Fast Stream, and reflect the type of work done by fast streamers and the skills they use.

 You’ll be given a deadline to complete each step of your application.
 You’ll be told the date you will need to complete it by before you begin each step.
 The steps are:

 - take the self-assessed reasoning tests (Generalist only)

 - practice the online selection tests (optional)

 - complete the online selection tests

 - fill in the online application form (and choose options)